simonhicks/csv-utils/README.md

 These are things I'm planning to do soon (roughly in order)

+- **New actions**
   - set operations (eg. keep only records where x.foo appears in column y.bar)
+  - derive (eg. new-column -n foo -f 'col1+col2')
+  - visualisations (histogram, distribution, other?)
+  - utilities for making terminating queries on a dataset (e.g. schema overview or summary widget in the thing)
+  - pivot table (?)
+- **Functional improvements**
+  - multi column matches in bin/enrich
+  - logical ands/ors in bin/filter
+- **Non functional improvements**
   - add support for long-form options using something like [this](http://stackoverflow.com/a/7680682) or (even better if possible) something like [this](http://stackoverflow.com/a/5255468)
   - standardise the options/flags/configurations
-- utilities for making terminating queries on a dataset (e.g. show me all the headers in a readable format)
-  - schema overview
-  - data summary (like summary in that thing)
-- multi column matches in bin/enrich
-- logical ands/ors in bin/filter
-- visualisations (histogram, distribution, other?)
-- pivot table (?)